-'Mission Impossible' Fails At One Mission: Depicting A Medical Camp
+'Mission Impossible' Fails At The Mission To Depict A Medical Camp

 What are some of the challenges of reaching out to people in this region?

-There are a lot of myths associated with illness, for example, the concept of the evil eye — which is why a person might get sick or lose her baby.
+There are a lot of myths associated with illness; for example, the concept of the evil eye — which is why a person might get sick or lose her baby.
 When I tried to explain tetanus shots and how it [protects] the body from disease, one mother said she believes that diseases are "because of the jinn" — evil spirits.
 So I asked her: What's the solution to protecting herself against disease?
 She said to pray to God.

 We spent a lot of time working with the communities to help them realize that prayer has its place — but there are vaccines to make sure the mother and baby are safe, too.